mattambrogi/strava-analytics-app/README.md

 ## Reflections
 This project taught me a lot.
 I explored program design and separation of concerns.
 I learned a great deal about OAuth.
 I learned how to run, and present, analysis from the backend.

+This was a great opportunity to think about the pros and cons of handling the analysis and plot generation on the client vs server.
+It was also a practical exercise in object oriented programming as the app is structured around an Activity object.

 More generally, I am interested in building tools that help others learn from and explore data.
 This was a great exercise in that.